-PIL developed its sustainability information forming part of the Integrated Annual Report (based on BRSR and GRI framework) and holds full responsibility for the collection, analysis, preparation, and disclosure of the information presented in the Integrated Annual Report, including its availability in both web-based and printed formats.
+PL developed its sustainability information forming part of the Integrated Annual Report (based on BRSR and GR hamework) and holds full responsibility for the collection, analysis, preparation, and disclosure of the information presented in the Integrated Annual Report, including its availability in both web-based and printed formats.
 This responsibility also extends to the maintenance and integrity of the website where the Integrated Annual Report is published.
-Management is responsible for ensuring the disclosed data is accurate, reliable, and free from material misstatements, as per the BRSR criteria.
-Additionally, PIL is responsible for the archiving and reproduction of the disclosed information and for ensuring long data is made available to relevant stakeholders and regulatory authorities upon request.
+Management is responsible for ensuring the disclosed data is accurate, reliable, and free from material misstatements, as per the BRSR criteria, Additionally, PL is responsible for the archiving and reproduction of the disclosed information and for ensuring that such data is made available to relevant stakeholders and regulatory authorities upon request.
 The Reporting Organization is responsible for complying with applicable laws.

-Scope and Boundary
+Scope and Bounda

-The scope of this assurance engagement conducted by TUVI covered the verification of disclosures made by PIL in its Integrated Annual Report.
-The Integrated Annual Report represent key disclosures related to the organization's Environmental, Social, and Governance (ESG) performance, as mandated by the Securities and Exchange Board of India (SEBI).
+The scope of this assurance engagement conducted by.
+TUVI covered the verification of disclosures made by PE, in its Integrated Annual Report, The Integrated Annual Report represent key disclosures related to the organization's Environmental, Social, and Governance (ESG) performance, as mandated by the Securities and Exchange Board of India csieen